Consensys/tessera/README.md

 - /delete

 ##### Unix Domain Socket (Private API)
-This is used for communication with Quorum.

 Quorum needs to be able to:
-- Check if the local Nexus node is running.
+- Check if the local Tessera node is running.
-- Send and receive details of private transactions.
+- Send and receive details of private transactions(hash).

 The following endpoints are advertised on this interface:
-- version
-- upcheck
+- /version
-- send
+- /upcheck
-- sendraw
+- /send
-- receive
+- /sendraw
-- receiveraw
+- /receive
-- delete
+- /receiveraw

 ## API Details